The important questions you and your teen should be asking at RMIT’s Open Day

 • Is there equitable learning support at university?
 RMIT’s Equitable Learning Services (ELS) supports students with disabilities, long-term illnesses and mental health conditions as they begin university and during their studies.

-At RMIT’s Open Day you’ll get the chance to meet and speak to our award-winning academics and your teen’s future employers.
-Take this chance to find out how student get hands-on industry experience during their uni course.
+At RMIT’s Open Day you’ll get the chance to meet and speak to our award-winning academics.
+Take this chance to find out how students learn both on campus and through opportunities with industry via work placements and internships, ensuring they gain the skills and hands-on experience that sets them up for their career.

 • How can my teen gain real-world experience through their course?
-RMIT gives students the opportunity to undertake internships, projects and engagement opportunities that count towards their degree with companies like Adidas, Deloitte and L’Oréal.
-Find out what experience your teen could gain in their course.
+RMIT gives students the opportunity to undertake internships, projects and engagement opportunities that count towards their degree through Work-integrated Learning.
+Find out more from our Industry and Global Experiences team who'll be in the Job Shop in Building 10.

 • Are there any opportunities to study a university course abroad?
 Global work and study experience can be organised through most courses.
-Ask us how it works and start planning how your teen could go beyond the classroom in their learning journey.
+You can ask our Industry and Global Experiences team about how it works and how your teen can go beyond the classroom in their learning journey.
+You'll find them in the Job Shop in Building 10 at the City campus Open Day.

 • Could you share some tips to boost employability while at uni?
 Whether your teen is looking to have their job application reviewed at the Job Shop or book a one-on-one career consultation, there are plenty of ways they can maximise their employability while studying at RMIT.